senecajs/seneca-transport/README.md

   transport_utils.make_client( make_send, client_options, clientdone )

-  // implement your transport here function make_send( spec, topic, send_done ) {
+  // implement your transport here
-    // see an existing transport for full details
+  // see an existing transport for full example
+  // make_send is called per topic
+  function make_send( spec, topic, send_done ) {

+    // setup topic in transport mechanism

+    // send the args over the transport send_done( null, function( args, done ) {

+      // create message JSON
+      var outbound_message = transport_utils.prepare_request( seneca, args, done )

+      // send JSON using your transport API

+      // don't call done - that only happens if there's a response!
+      // this will be done for you
+    })
   }
 }
 ```